 Cognitive behavioral therapy (CBT) is a psychological approach that helps change the way victims act and feel by altering their patterns of thinking and behavior.
 Individuals learn to identify memories that make them feel anxious or afraid and replace them with less distressing images and thoughts.
 CBT has been proven effective for PTSD, and is the standard of care the U.S. Department of Defense as it relates to mentally traumatic injuries.

-Conditions and Causes of PTSD
+Conditions and Causes

 Though it’s been combat veterans who have received much of the public’s attention relating to PTSD, the condition can be caused by any serious trauma.
 This can include circumstances such as: